robert-raducu/html-css-practice/README.md

 - Buttons, forms, and pseudo-classes
 - Background images and positioning

+### 3. CSS Flexbox Practice
+This mini-project is focused on **CSS Flexbox** layout techniques.
+It demonstrates how to use flex containers and flex items to create flexible, responsive layouts.

+**Key concepts:**
+- `display: flex` to create a flex container
+- `flex-direction` and `flex-wrap` to control item flow
+- `justify-content` and `align-items` to align items horizontally and vertically
+- `order` to change the visual order of items
+- `flex` and `flex-basis` to control item size and proportion

+The project includes **three containers** with multiple boxes, showcasing different flex layouts and responsive behaviour.
 More mini-projects will be added as practice continues.

 ## How to View the Projects